-Gene Feeney is a veteran litigator who defends the interests of physicians and healthcare organizations in state and federal courts.
+Gene Feeney defends medical malpractice and professional liability matters in state and federal courts.

 Gene also handles personal injury cases, including auto and premises liability matters.
 He argues cases on appeal in the Pennsylvania Superior Court.